Inverted/tasbot-eyes-rust/README.md

 # tasbot-eyes-rust

-This `README.md` is just a placeholder and hold minimal needed information.
+:warning: This `README.md` is just a placeholder and holds minimal needed information.

-## :warning: Attention

-I use the gitlab to transfer the files to the Pi.
-As I have to do *poor man's debugging*, there are and will be a lot of commits of just very small changes

 ## GIFs